Height in Splitting of Relatively Hyperbolic Groups: Relatively Hyperbolic Groups

-\begin{defn} Let $\delta\geq 0,\nu>1$.
-Let $X$ be a geodesic metric space and $\HH$ be a collection of uniformly $\nu$-separated, intrinsically geodesic closed subsets of $X$. $X$ is said to be \textbf{$\delta$-hyperbolic relative to $\HH$ in the sense of Gromov} if the space $X^h$ is a $\delta$-hyperbolic metric space. $X$ is said to be hyperbolic relative to $\HH$ in the sense of Gromov if $X$ is $\delta$-hyperbolic relative to $\HH$ in the sense of Gromov for some $\delta\geq 0$. \end{defn}
+\begin{defn}{(Bowditch, Definition 1 of \cite{bow})} Let $G$ be a finitely generated group and $\HH$ be a finite collection of finitely generated subgroups of it.
+The group $G$ is said to hyperbolic relative to $\HH$ if it acts properly discontinuously by isometries on a proper hyperbolic metric space $\widetilde{\Gamma}$ such that \begin{itemize} \item the induced action of the group $G$ on $\partial \widetilde{\Gamma}$ is convergence and geometrically finite. \item the conjugates of the elements of $\HH$ are precisely the maximal parabolic subgroups. \end{itemize} we call $\partial \widetilde{\Gamma}$ the Bowditch boundary of $G$. \end{defn}

+The Definition \ref{farb} is equivalent to the Definition \ref{bowditch} (See Theorem 5.1 of \cite{hrus}).
+The two notions of parabolic elements in a relatively hyperbolic group given above are also equivalent.

 \begin{defn} (Relatively Quasiconvex Subgroup): Let $q\geq 0$.
-Suppose $G$ is a finitely generated group hyperbolic relative to a collection $\{H_1,...,H_m\}$ of finitely generated subgroups of $G$.
-A subgroup $K$ of $G$ is said to be $q$-relatively quasiconvex if $K$ is a $q$-quasiconvex set in $\hhat\Gamma_G$. \end{defn} Next we describe a special type of quasigeodesic, called electro-ambient quasigeodesic, which will be useful to construct hyperbolic ladder in section \ref{subsec:cons}. \begin{defn} Let $X$ be hyperbolic relative to $\HH$.
-We start with an electric quasi-geodesic $\hat \lambda$ in the electric space $\EXH$ without backtracking.
-For any $H$ penetrated by $\hat \lambda$, let $x_H$ and $y_H$ be the first entry point and the last exit point of $\hat \lambda$.
-We join $x_H$ and $y_H$ by a hyperbolic geodesic segment in $H^h$ (identifying $\EXH$ with $\EE (\GXH,\HH^h)$).
-This results in a path $\lambda_h$ in $\GXH$.
-The path $\lambda_h$ will be called an {\bf electro-ambient quasigeodesic}. \end{defn}
+Suppose $G$ is a finitely generated group hyperbolic relative to a finite collection $\HH$ of finitely generated subgroups of $G$.
+A subgroup $K$ of $G$ is said to be $q$-relatively quasiconvex if for any two points $x,y\in K$ the geodesics in the coned-off graph $\hhat\Gamma_G$ joining $x,y$ lie in the $q$-neighborhood of $K$ (where the neighborhood is taken in the coned-off graph $\hhat\Gamma_G$).